a-martyn/awd-lstm/README.md

 ## What is not implemented?

-- **Weight tying**: I observed that implementation of this hampered speed of convergence during training, and after 100 epochs had not exceeded performance of model without wright tying.
-Maybe my implementation of this is naive (see commented line in `model.net.AWD_LSTM`) or perhaps the model with weight tying just learns slower but ultimately achieves better performance.
+- **Weight tying**: I observed that implementation of this hampered speed of convergence during training, and after 100 epochs had not exceeded performance of model without weight tying.
+Implementation is a one-liner `self.decoder.weight = self.embedding.weight`, so bug seems unlikely.
+Perhaps the model with weight tying just learns slower but ultimately achieves better performance.
 - **Split Cross Entropy Loss**: naively use `torch.nn.CrossEntropyLoss` criterion instead
 - **Fine tuning**: The authors first train the model for 500 epochs as implemented here, then run an additional 500 epochs of fine tuning with a modified training loop.
 This isn't implemented here.
 - **Pointer models**: After fine tuning the authors further improve the performance by pointer augmentation.
 This yields a drop in perplexity (improvement) of 6.1